 You’re Never too Old to Play at Disney

-As fun as it was to walk around Epcot drinking and eating as an adult, I loved reverting back to childhood as at Magic Kingdom.
-That is where I went to Cinderella’s Castle to finally met Princess Tiana !
+As fun as it was to walk around Epcot drinking and eating as an adult, I loved reverting back to childhood as at the Magic Kingdom.
+That is where I went to Cinderella’s Castle to finally meet Princess Tiana !

 To add to my childlike behaviour, I stood in line for 40 minutes read the Winne the Pooh story.
 Roaming through The Hundred Acre Hood is where truly unleashed my inner child.
 I found some adorable little children to help out while we waited, unfortunately the groundhog had got back to hiding.
 But the enclosure was nothing but interactive play as we went through the line.
 As I get ready to graduate and lose the bubble college as created for me, it can be scary to think about what’s next.
 But remembering to play, to just live in the moment without a care of your surroundings, is a beautiful thing.